Recording a Video Using Panopto for Windows

 6. Click Apply to save changes.

 7. PowerPoint: You can select a PowerPoint animation if you have one.
-Note: If your PowerPoint contains any motion on the slide, embedded video in the slide, or someone is annotating over the slide, then screen capture must be selected to be able to capture that content.
+Note: If your PowerPoint contains any motion on the slide, embedded video in the slide, or someone is annotating over the slide, then screen capture (Capture Main Screen) must be selected to be able to capture that content.

 8. You can also open a presentation from the recorder.
 Click on the PowerPoint tab in your secondary sources, then click on Open a Presentation to launch PowerPoint.